johnrso/wordhunt/README.md

 # word hunt solver v1
+## overview of how it works:
+word hunt is a game where players are tasked to find words on a 4x4 board in 80 seconds, with points awarded based on the length of the word. the script generates a board either from an image or other input, or randomly based on the frequencies of the letters in the english language. from there, the board is represented as a family of tries, and words are found using a full graph traversal up to 8 letters deep.

 ## current roadmap:
-**1. working model of the game
+**1. working model of the game**
-2. create a solver**
+**2. create a solver**
 3. generate boards through an image
-4. have a player automatically play the game
+**4. have a player automatically play the game**
 5. have a machine physically play the game

+what's next?
+1. GUI interface instead of CLI
+2. a method to display how each word is formed on the board

 ## how to use:
 be sure to download the included .yaml file and create the environment, then run in the terminal using: